 - Compensation for loss of income and benefits

 - Compensation for emotional distress

 - Medical bills for treatment of physical injuries and mental health treatments

 - Reimbursement for out-of-pocket expenses related to the claim

 An experienced California employment law attorney fights for maximum compensation for your damages.
 Our lawyers can provide more information about the damages you might be entitled to receive after they review your case during a free consultation.

 Contact Our California Employment Law Attorneys for a Free Consultation

 Do you want to know how to file a lawsuit against your employer?
 If so, we can help.

 If your employer violates your rights or employment law, you have legal options for recovery of damages.
-Contact our office to schedule a free consultation with an experienced San Diego employment lawyer to discuss your case.
+Contact our San Diego office or call us at (619) 693-7727 to schedule a free consultation with an experienced San Diego employment lawyer to discuss your case.